History Graduate Student Association

 We Are Virginia Tech

 As students of Virginia Tech’s History Master’s program, we are historians-in-training from across the country.
-We come to Blacksburg with a broad range of experiences and skills and from a wide variety of backgrounds.
+We come to Blacksburg, Virginia with a broad range of experiences and skills and from a wide variety of backgrounds.
 Our decision to pursue rigorous scholarship and a career in history unites us both on campus and beyond.

 Why We Are Here